TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network

 \textbf{Temporal shift and past costs.} Past semantic and matching scores are crucial for temporal stereo processing.
 Although Local Map effectively proposes previous depth cues about the scene, it lacks in providing the context behind these guesses.
 To address the problem, we introduce Temporal Shift and Past Costs modules.
 Temporal Shift enriches current feature maps with those computed in the past.
 Specifically, we adopt the TSM \cite{tsm} strategy to facilitate the feature exchange among neighboring frames because it does not introduce additional computation or parameters: past features are \textit{shifted} along the time dimension and then merged with current ones as shown in~\cref{fig:framework}.
 Doing so, TSM provides \textit{spatio-temporal} capabilities to our backbone not originally designed for temporal modeling.
 In practice, every feature map from the backbone is cached and used by Temporal Shift in the next prediction.
 Notably, as TSM does not rely on pose, we can still perform stereo matching in temporal mode and benefit from past information when pose is not available as shown in~\cref{tab:ablation-temporal}.

-Similarly, Past Costs adds past matching scores to current cost volumes.
+Similarly, Past Costs module adds past matching scores to current cost volumes.
 Given $\mathcal{C}_f^3$ volume computed at time $t-1$, first we update the value of its candidates to $t$ according to Eq. (\ref{eq:back-project}).
 Then, cost values and candidates are forward warped to $t$ using Eq. (\ref{eq:forward-warp}).
-Finally, the warped cost volume is downsampled by a factor of 2 and 4 and concatenated with current $\mathcal{C}_{agg}^{2}$ and $ \mathcal{C}_{agg}^{1}$ respectively, to be further aggregated by the \statfusion module.
+Finally, the warped cost volume is downsampled by a factor of 2 and 4 and concatenated with current $\mathcal{C}_{agg}^{2}$ and $ \mathcal{C}_{agg}^{1}$ respectively, to be further aggregated by the \nonlocal module.
 To preserve computation, we only warp top-$K$ candidates and their costs to $t$.
 In single-pair mode, both Temporal Shift and Past Costs are the identity function.
-This strategy allows us to run the model trained in temporal mode also in single-pair mode with a limited drop in accuracy, \eg, at the beginning of the video sequence.
+This strategy allows us to run the model trained in temporal mode also in single-pair mode with a limited drop in accuracy, e.g., at bootstrap.